 Consider getting a personal trainer

 If you’re not someone who likes doing things from a book, or know you work better with others than on your own, the alternative to following a written plan is to hire a personal trainer.
 While this can be expensive, many people see it as a vital resource in their preparation for the big day.
 If you decide to get a personal trainer ask around for local recommendations.
 Try to find one with expertise in running, ideally who has done marathons and half marathons before.

 Finally, while running is all about exercise, being careful about what you eat is a big part of your preparation too.
 It’s worth making a plan and getting external advice on this too.
 You’ll need to think about things like when to eat the most carbs, or when to focus on protein to enable muscle recovery.
 It sounds complicated, but once you get the hang of it you’ll enjoy fuelling up your body to get its best possible performance.

-You can also check out the keep it simpElle 6 day countdown guide to race preparation for some handy daily reminders!
+You can also check out the free keep it simpElle 6 day countdown guide to race preparation for some handy daily reminders!